GetStream/Winds/README.md

 ## Native OS Support

 Winds supports a native OSX client through the use of [https://github.com/electron/electron](Electron).
-An example application pointed at the [hosted version](http://winds.getstream.io) can be found in the `/native` directory of this repo.
+An example application (OSX) pointed at the [hosted version](http://winds.getstream.io) can be found in the `/native/Winds-darwin-x64` directory of this repo.

 ### Building Your Own Native Client